-In this work, we report the first selective incorporation of 13C isotope labels in PSI complex from duckweed (Spirodela).
-Backed by 15N labelling and quantum-chemical calculations, we have explored the photosynthetic machinery of PSI on 13C and 15N isotope labelled preparations from duckweed by photo-CIDNP MAS NMR aiming for the details of the electronic structure of the dimeric donor and the question of one- or two-sided ET.
-In addition to continuous illumination with white light, 13C photo-CIDNP MAS NMR was induced by a 532-nm nanosecond flash laser.
+In this work, we report on the first selective incorporation of 13C isotope labels in a PSI complex from duckweed (Spirodela).
+Backed by 15N labeling and quantum chemical calculations, we have explored the photosynthetic machinery of PSI on 13C and 15N isotope-labeled preparations from duckweed by photo-CIDNP MAS NMR, aiming for the details of the electronic structure of the dimeric donor and the question of one- or two-sided ET.
+In addition to continuous illumination with white light, 13C photo-CIDNP MAS NMR was induced by a 532 nm nanosecond flash laser.